 - Exchange rate and fees.
 A seemingly great exchange rate does not necessarily translate into a good deal, especially if you end up paying fees on the higher side.
 Similarly, opting for a service provider that does not charge any fees may not work well if you get an unfavourable exchange rate.
 Looking at the total money the recipient stands to receive should give you a clear picture of which service provider to choose.

 - Ways to receive money.
 The recipient can receive money directly into an Omani bank account.
-Another option is to collect money by visiting a cash pickup centre.
+Another option is to collect money by visiting a cash pickup location.

 - Using the same bank.
-Using a bank to send money to Oman can work in your favour if you and the recipient have accounts with the bank in question.
+Using a bank to send money to Oman can work in your favor if you and the recipient have accounts with the same bank.
 In this case, you can benefit through a quick turnaround time and reduced fees.

 - Customer service.
 Find out how you can contact a company representative, should the need arise.
 Ideally, you should be able to get in touch with one over the phone, via chat and via email.

 - Banks.
-Several Australian banks let you transfer money to Omani bank accounts.
+Several U.S. banks let you transfer money to Omani bank accounts.
 Banks tend to charge fees for their services, and the turnaround time can vary from one bank to the next.
-Another option is to send a bank-issued cheque or money order via mail.
+Another option is to send a bank-issued check or money order via mail.